o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

 * bufferTimeout can be used to buffer several json objects received from Kafka when kafkaInputTopic is defined into one json array.
 If bufferTimeout is used, the delivered data will be a Json array of the objects received.
 If not, each received object will be delivered in a separate call.
 This contains:

   * maxSize, the maximum number of objects to collect before delivery to the consumer
-  * maxTimeMiliseconds, the maximum time to delay delivery (to buffer).
+  * maxTimeMilliseconds, the maximum time to delay delivery (to buffer).

 * maxConcurrency, defines max how many paralell REST calls the consumer wishes to receive.
 1, which is default, means sequential.
 A higher value may increase throughput.